jasminesjlee/thesis/milestone3/complex_baseline.md

 | 2           | 0.824497  | 0.823566 | 0.804627 |
 | 3           | 0.823624  | 0.829800 | 0.824247 |

-This model does significantly better than the majority baseline from milestone 2, whose results I show in the table below.
+This model does significantly better than the majority baseline from milestone 2, whose results I have included below for reference.

 | Precision | Recall   | F1       |
 |-----------|----------|----------|